spine-generic/spine-generic/README.md

 ## Data collection and organization

 To facilitate the collection of data, we use the [BIDS standard](http://bids.neuroimaging.io/).
 Each proprietary DICOM data should be converted to NIFTI format using [dcm2niix](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage) with option to output JSON file alongside each NIFTI file.
-Each participant is expected to provide a zip file containing the following data:
+Each participant is expected to provide a zip file containing the following data shown below.
+To facilitate the conversion from DICOM folder to BIDS dataset, people can use the [convert_dcm2nii](https://github.com/neuropoly/bids_neuropoly) script.

 ### BIDS-compatible data structure
 ~~~